-Delivery will be via the Growth Hub and existing models, and with LAs and, where necessary, through special investment vehicles.
+Hub and existing models, and with ough special investment vehicles.

-Targets Support available to 10,000 businesses and significant investments (including equity stakes) in up to 500 businesses aligned with the policy objectives of the MCA.
+FLEXIBLE INVESTMENT AND RECAPITALISATION - CONTINUED Targets Support available to 10,000 businesses and significant investments (including equity stakes) in up to 500 businesses aligned with the policy objectives of the MCA.
 This will include organisations with different ownership structures like cooperatives and social enterprises.
 Outcomes Business stock will begin to grow.
 Increase business birth rate over the next 12 months.
 Significant contributions to reducing carbon footprint and improving social inclusion.
 Equity investments will seek competitive rates of return and induce local economic multiplier effects.
 Investment required £280m - £320m to invest as appropriate in grants, loans, equity and other support as necessary to help business survival and create the enabling conditions that drives productivity at scale.
 Estimated unit cost of will vary widely, with an average of £850,000 per employer.
-Requirements , , ,
+Requirements Requirements include: These loans or grants would be made conditional on organisations committing to deliver wider socio-economic value in the City Region, such as environmental sustainability, innovation, social inclusion, job retention, and good employment practices.
+Deploy organisational capabilities across the SCR to effectively and efficiently administer loans / grants.
+Communications requirements to make clear the offer available to businesses, and eligibility as to avoid misunderstandings of the purpose of the intervention.